 Enjoy a wonderful adventure by St. Augustine Beach.
 Kayak coastal estuaries and hike through hammock, scrub, and flatwoods.

-Day 1 — Noon pick up in Orlando, 2-hour drive to our beach house.
+Day 1 — Noon pick up in Orlando, 2-hour drive to our private cabins.
 Settle in, happy hour, walk on the beach, then fresh fish on the grill.
 The group can meet our native guide Stacey, who’s family has lived in the area since 1611.
 If you have any questions regarding local history or natural history, Stacey will have your answer.

 Day 2 — We will paddle GTM Research Reserve!
 The coastal estuary offers incredible views of lush vegetation, nesting bald eagles, and possible encounters with the Atlantic bottlenose dolphin and the West Indian manatee.
 Most of all, this area provides a glimpse into what the real Florida has to offer — sheer beauty nestled between civilization to the north and south.